HEPTACOM/heptaconnect-docs/docs/guides/integrator/patterns/http-handler-dump-with-spx-trigger.md

 This pattern shows how to:

-- Replace the ServerRequestDumpCheckerInterface service to conditionally trigger dumps of HTTP requests
+- Replace the ServerRequestCycleDumpCheckerInterface service to conditionally trigger dumps of HTTP requests
 - Identify whether SPX is used for tracing to set the dump request attribute accordingly